buzden/deptycheck/docs/source/explanation/specifications/recommendations.md

 # Practical recommendations

-This is a collection of principles, thoughts and ideas that I have developed based on my experience of writing DepTyCheck specifications for programming languages.
+This is a collection of principles, thoughts and ideas that were developed based on the experience of writing DepTyCheck specifications for programming languages.
-Some of them are incomplete, some highlight possible problems that don't have a good solution yet, but, I suppose, reading this could give you some thoughts and ideas regarding writing specifications.
+Some of them are incomplete, some highlight possible problems that don't have a good solution yet.
+However, reading this could give you some thoughts and ideas regarding writing specifications.

 ## Basic outline of programming language's (static) semantics specification